 The OFF key is used to disarm the system and to silence alarm and trouble sounds.
-See Summary of Audible Notification section for information that will help you to distinguish between FIRE and BURGLARY alarm sounds.
+See "SUMMARY OF AUDIBLE NOTIFICATION" section for information which will help you to distinguish between FIRE and BURGLARY alarm sounds.

-IMPORTANT: If you return and the main burglary sounder is on, DO NOT enter the premises, but call the police from a nearby safe location.
+If you return and the main burglary sounder is on, DO NOT enter the premises, but call the police from a nearby safe location.
 If you return after an alarm has occurred and the main sounder has shut itself off, the keypad will beep rapidly upon entering, indicating that an alarm has occurred during your absence.
-LEAVE the premises IMMEDIATELY and CONTACT THE POLICE from a nearby safe location.
+LEAVE IMMEDIATELY and CONTACT THE POLICE from a nearby safe location.